All Episodes

 That's been broken.

-Hillary's focus has been on other things up to now, and that's been Bernie's uh no one questions Bernie's authenticity on those issues.
+Hillary's focus has been on other things up to now, and that's been Bernie's.

-And they question hers, yes.
+And they question hers, you say?

-So I mean, he's basically I agree with him, and he's earnest, and he's got this.
+So, I mean, he's basically, I agree with him, and he's earnest, and he's got this.

-Now, I've laid out what I think the biggest challenges for Biden are, and number one, whether people want to face facts or not, there is great deep concern whether or not he has the strength, the stamina, the focus that the hardest job in the world will require.
+And number one, whether people want to face facts or not, there is great, deep concern whether or not he has the strength, the stamina, the focus that the hardest job in the world will require.

 That's issue number one.

-Issue number two is this corruption with Ukraine, quid pro quo Joe, zero experience hunter is real.
+Issue number two is this corruption with Ukraine, Quid Pro, Quo Joe, Zero Experience Hunter is real.

 The evidence is overwhelming and incontrovertible to me.

-Then we've got Quid Pro quo Joe, and well, that would be he's got a record to run on the Iranian deal, uh what, 13 million more Americans, food stamps, eight million more poverty, lowest labor participation rate since the 70s, lowest home ownership rate in 50 years, worst recovery since the 40s, more debt than all 43 past administrations before Biden Obama combined.
+The Iranian deal, what, 13 million more Americans, food stamps, 8 million more, poverty, lowest labor participation rate since the 70s, lowest home ownership rate in 50 years, worst recovery since the 40s, more debt than all 43 past administrations before Biden-Obama combined.

 That's a problem.

-Um, and his views are out of touch with the mainstream.
+And his views are out of touch with the mainstream.

 That is another problem.